Need a quote for a funding request or help choosing the right bike model and accessories for your family? Call Shelley 786.489.2453

 Potential therapeutic benefits of riding The Buddy Bike:

-Per the National Lekotek Center, the therapeutic benefits for individuals with special needs who ride the Buddy Bike may include:
+The National Lekotek Center tested and rated The Buddy Bike in 2008.
+They found that the therapeutic benefits for individuals with special needs who ride the Buddy Bike may include:

 Provides physical activity which directly combats obesity.